 No Representative Actions.
 You and the DCCC agree that any dispute arising out of or related to these Terms or our Site is personal to you and the DCCC and that any dispute will be resolved solely through individual action, and will not be brought as, and you hereby waive the right to bring, a class arbitration, class action or any other type of representative proceeding.

 Arbitration of Disputes.
-Except for small claims disputes in which you or the DCCC seeks to bring an individual action in small claims court located in the county of your billing address or disputes in which you or the DCCC seeks injunctive or other equitable relief for the alleged infringement or misappropriation of intellectual property, you and the DCCC waive your rights to a jury trial and to have any other dispute arising out of or related to these Terms or our Site, including claims related to privacy and data security, (collectively, “Disputes”) resolved in court.
-Instead, for any Dispute that you have against the DCCC you agree to first contact the DCCC and attempt to resolve the claim informally by sending a written notice of your claim (“Notice”) to the DCCC by email at firstname.lastname@example.org.
+Except for small claims disputes in which you or the DCCC seeks to bring an individual action in small claims court located in the county of your billing address, you and the DCCC waive your rights to a jury trial and to have any other dispute arising out of or related to these Terms or our Site, including claims related to privacy and data security, (collectively, “Disputes”) resolved in court.
+Instead, for any Dispute that you have against the DCCC you agree to first contact the DCCC and attempt to resolve the claim informally by sending a written notice of your claim (“Notice”) to the DCCC by email at email@example.com.
 The Notice must (a) include your name, residence address, email address, and telephone number; (b) describe the nature and basis of the Dispute; and (c) set forth the specific relief sought.
 Our notice to you will be similar in form to that described above.
 If you and the DCCC cannot reach an agreement to resolve the Dispute within thirty (30) days after such Notice is received, then either party may submit the Dispute to binding arbitration administered by JAMS or, under the limited circumstances set forth above, in court.
 All Disputes submitted to JAMS will be resolved through confidential, binding arbitration before one arbitrator.
-Arbitration proceedings will be held in [county, state] unless you are a consumer, in which case you may elect to hold the arbitration in your county of residence.
+Arbitration proceedings will be held in Washington, DC unless you are a consumer, in which case you may elect to hold the arbitration in your county of residence.
 For purposes of this Section 13, a “consumer” means a person using the Site for personal, family or household purposes.
 You and the DCCC agree that Disputes will be held in accordance with the JAMS Streamlined Arbitration Rules and Procedures (“JAMS Rules”).
 The most recent version of the JAMS Rules are available on the JAMS website and are hereby incorporated by reference.
 You either acknowledge and agree that you have read and understand the JAMS Rules or waive your opportunity to read the JAMS Rules and waive any claim that the JAMS Rules are unfair or should not apply for any reason.

 You and the DCCC agree that these Terms affect interstate commerce and that the enforceability of this Section 13 will be substantively and procedurally governed by the Federal Arbitration Act, 9 U.S.C. § 1, et seq. (the “FAA”), to the maximum extent permitted by applicable law.
 As limited by the FAA, these Terms and the JAMS Rules, the arbitrator will have exclusive authority to make all procedural and substantive decisions regarding any Dispute and to grant any remedy that would otherwise be available in court, including the power to determine the question of arbitrability.
 The arbitrator may conduct only an individual arbitration and may not consolidate more than one individual’s claims, preside over any type of class or representative proceeding or preside over any proceeding involving more than one individual.